Accessibility Statement

 Where should you NOT put a litter box?

-Avoid placing the litter box next to clamorous or heat-emitting appliances such as laundry machines or furnaces.
-The cacophony of sound could cause your cat to be apprehensive of using that location at all, and the warmth emanating from the appliances could amplify the smells coming from the litter box itself, deterring your cat.
-Also, it’s best to distance your litter box from where your cat eats, ensuring that their feeding and eliminating zones do not overlap.
+• Next to heat-emitting or loud appliances: avoid placing the litter box next to clamorous appliances such as laundry machines or furnaces.
+The warmth emanating from the appliances could amplify the smells coming from the litter box itself, deterring your cat.
+Furthermore, the cacophony of sound could cause your cat to be apprehensive of using that location at all.